What is an events manager and what do they do?

 There are several routes available to become an events manager.
 That means the qualifications you need will vary depending on your entry level and experience, as well as the area of event management you plan to go into.

 If you’re looking to rise to the top of the game in a corporate events management role, a degree may be required to apply for top positions.
-Many colleges and universities offer foundation or BA (Hons) qualifications in event management, or you can opt for a distance-learning course, such as our level 3 qualification.
+Many colleges and universities offer foundation or BA (Hons) qualifications in event management, or you can opt for a distance-learning course, such as our level 3 qualification in events management.

 Or, perhaps you plan to focus on the more casual side of event management?
 If so, a diploma in wedding planning or similar could give you the skills and experience needed to land your dream job or start your own business.